Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Builds More Muscles, Weights, or Resistance Bands?

 You can build muscles equally with weights and resistance bands.
-A 2019 study showed that resistance bands offer the same strength and mass gains as free weights or other conventional gym equipment [1].
+A 2019 study showed that resistance bands offer the same strength and mass gains as free weights or other conventional gym equipment.

 What Are the Disadvantages of Working Out With Resistance Bands?

 The disadvantages of working out with resistance bands include breakage and difficulty quantifying progress.
 Unlike weights, resistance band material can break.
 Inspect them before each band workout.
-Progress tracking is challenging because resistance is variable, unlike a fixed number of pounds on most weights.

 References: